VincentTano/docs/en-us/sc/getting-started.md

 ![image](http://docs.antshares.org/images/2017-06-02_18-37-44.jpg)

-After the release is successful, the AntShares.Compiler.MSIL.exe file is generated in `bin\Release\PublishOutput`
+After the release is successful, the AntShares.Compiler.MSIL.exe file is generated in `src\AntShares.Compiler.MSIL\bin\Release\PublishOutput`

 We now need to add this directory to our execution path: